OpenLiveWriter/OpenLiveWriter/README.md

 version.

 ### Building
-OpenLiveWriter can be built by running build.cmd found in this directory It can be opened in Visual Studio.
+OpenLiveWriter can be built by running build.cmd found in this directory.
+It can be opened in Visual Studio.
 The solution is in src/managed/writer.sln -- if you see errors in Visual Studio run build.cmd from the command prompt and it should be resolved.
-The main program is src/managed/OpenLiveWriter/ApplicationMain.cs To run from Visual Studio, set the startup property to OpenLiveWriter
+The main program is src/managed/OpenLiveWriter/ApplicationMain.cs .
+To run from Visual Studio, set the startup property to OpenLiveWriter.

 ### .NET Foundation